Inclusive Curriculum and Assessment

 Guiding Questions:

-How much, and in what ways, do our teachers connect our class content to our daily lives?
+How much, and in what ways, do our teachers connect our class content and/or assessments to our daily lives?
 Are we able to make connections on our own?

 Exploring

-Our teachers rarely connect our class content to our daily lives.
+Our teachers rarely (about 1-2 times per year) connect class content and/or assessments to our lives.

 Growing

-Our teachers sometimes connect our class content to our daily lives.
+Our teachers sometimes (about 3-4 times per year) connect class content and/or assessments to our lives.

 Utilizing

-Our teachers regularly connect our class content to our daily lives.
+Our teachers regularly (about weekly) connect class content and/or assessments to our lives, including showing us connections to their own lives.

 Transforming

-Our teachers regularly connect our class content to our daily lives and offer opportunities for us to make further connections.
+Our teachers regularly (about weekly) connect class content and/or assessments to our lives, show us connections to their own lives, and offer us opportunities to make our own connections.

 Selected Rating: None